tc39/notes/meetings/2018-09/sept-27.md

 DE: We discussed this in the Intl meeting.
 There's some spec editing, but I'm pretty confident that this will work out.

-MJN: While it's great that we're talking about leap seconds and nondeterminism, I think it's more important to focus on the serious errors developers are making all the time for example, HTML Input Type=Date alignment.
+MAJ: While it's great that we're talking about leap seconds and nondeterminism, I think it's more important to focus on the serious errors developers are making all the time for example, HTML Input Type=Date alignment.

 JHD: Plus 1.
 We had the same bug when I was at Twitter and now Airbnb because on one day of the year midnight doesn't exist.
 In Brazil, they use midnight instead of 2am for time-zone cutovers (for daylight savings time, for example).